OLS Regression: Anto Linear Regression Analysis and Its Applications in Python

 print(model.summary())

-The “formula” in the above code specifies the dependent variable, salary, and the three predictor variables: Education, Experience, and Position.
+The “formula” in this code specifies the dependent variable, salary, and the three predictor variables: Education, Experience, and Position.
+This code analyzes all variables simultaneously and predicts salary based on them.

 Programming Guide